Abortion in South Dakota: Legislative history

 In 2008, the South Dakota legislature passed another anti-abortion law, this time one that would have banned abortion in all cases except for rape, incest, and the health of the woman.
 Planned Parenthood again successfully challenged this using a ballot initiative instead of using the courts.
 In 2013, the Targeted Regulation of Abortion Providers (TRAP) state law applied to medication-induced abortions and private doctor offices in addition to abortion clinics.
 The state had a law on the books in August 2018 that would be triggered if Roe v.
 Wade was overturned.
 (The Supreme Court did overturn Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization, .)
 As of 2018, South Dakota prohibits the use of state funds for abortions unless the mother's life is in danger.
 In mid-May 2019, state law banned abortion after week 22.
 On September 7, 2021, during the COVID-19 pandemic, Governor Kristi Noem signed an executive order requiring in-person medical visits—not merely telehealth appointments—for the prescription of medication abortions.

 Ballot box history

-A referendum to repeal the Women's Health and Human Life Protection Act was placed on ballot for the November 2006 statewide election due to a successful petition drive by the organization South Dakota Healthy Families.
+A referendum to repeal the Women's Health and Human Life Protection Act was placed on ballot for the November 2006 statewide election due to a successful petition drive by the organization South Dakota Campaign for Healthy Families.
 On May 30, over 38,000 petition signatures were filed, more than twice the 17,000 required to place a measure on the ballot.
 On November 7, WHHLPA was repealed by the South Dakota electorate; the vote was 56%-44% favoring repeal.
-In 2008, another referendum, by a vote of 55%-45%, repealed an anti-abortion law passed earlier in the year which would have restricted abortion to cases involving rape, incest, and the woman's health.
+In 2008, Right to Life of South Dakota gathered enough signatures to put an initiative measure on the ballot.
+Initiative Measure 11 would have restricted abortion to cases involving rape, incest, and the woman's health.
+That initiative was defeated, by a vote of 55%-45%.